Decuayer/cmc-organik-website/README.md

 # CMC Organik Official Website

 This repository contains the source code for the official corporate website of **CMC Organik LTD ŞTİ**, a company specializing in sustainable agriculture and organic solutions.
-The deployed version of this system is actively managed and operational.
+The initial development phase is complete, and the deployed system is currently fully operational and actively managed.

 ## 🌐 Live Website